-In January 2013, the interim FPC published a draft Policy Statement explaining how it would use its proposed new macroprudential powers to set the countercyclical capital buffer (CCB) and sectoral capital requirements (SCRs).
+The FPC has Direction powers over sectoral capital requirements (SCRs) which the FPC can set in relation to exposures to specific sectors judged to pose a risk to the financial system as a whole.
+The government has also proposed to make the FPC responsible for the Basel III countercyclical capital buffer (CCB), introduced in the EU under the Capital Requirements Directive and Regulation (CRD IV/CRR).
 The Policy Statement describes these tools, the likely impact of using them on financial stability and growth, and the circumstances in which the FPC might expect to use each tool.
 It also describes the core indicators the FPC will routinely review to help inform its judgement.

 FPC Core Indicators